rainDelay9/cellular-automaton/README.md

 }
 ```

-   See config/rule110_coordinates.json for reference.
+   See config/rule110/coordinates.json for reference.

 3. Rules - for each neighborhood its resulting middle cell.

    Note that neighborhood size is calculated as 3^{num of dimensions} (you will get an error if a rule does not conform to that standard).
 This can be a pain in the ass for anything larger than two dimensions.
 I know.
+See config/game_of_life/rules.json for an example of a two-dimensional rule.

    Another important note is that this implementation only supports "nearest neighbor"-neighborhoods, I.e only cells that share and edge or a vertex with the middle cell are considered neighboring cells.